manuelbua/gitver/README.md

       --quiet-errors        Disable any stderr message.

     Valid commands:
-      {version,init,check,info,current,list-templates,list-next,update,preview,next,clean,cleanall}
+      {version,init,check,info,current,list-templates,list-next,update,preview,next,clean,clean-all}
-        version             Show gitver version
+        version             Shows gitver version
-        init                Create gitver's configuration directory and create the default configuration file, if it doesn't exist. check               Check your .gitignore file for gitver's configuration directory inclusion.
+        init                Creates gitver's configuration directory and creates the default configuration file, if it doesn't exist. check               Checks your .gitignore file for gitver's configuration directory inclusion.
-        info                Print full version information and tag-based metadata for this repository. [default]
+        info                Prints full version information and tag-based metadata for this repository. [default]
-        current             Print the current version information only, without any formatting applied.
+        current             Prints the current version information only, without any formatting applied.
         list-templates      Enumerates available templates.
-        list-next           Enumerates NEXT custom strings.
+        list-next           Enumerates user-defined next stable versions.
-        update              Perform simple keyword substitution on the specified template file(s) and place it to the path described by the first line in the template.
+        update              Performs simple keyword substitution on the specified template file(s) and place it to the path described by the first line in the template.
 This is usually performed *AFTER* a release has been tagged already. preview             Same as "update", but the output is written to the stdout instead (same rules apply).
-        next                Sets the NEXT version numbers for the currently reachable last tag.
+        next                Defines the next stable version for the most recent and reachable tag.
-        clean               Resets the NEXT custom string for the currently active tag, or the specified tag, to a clean state. cleanall            Resets all the NEXT custom strings for this repository.
+        clean               Removes the user-defined next stable version for the most recent and reachable tag or the specified tag. clean-all           Removes ALL user-defined next stable versions.

 ### Introduction

 The following is an easy-to-follow, step-by-step mini tutorial that will walk you through the features of `gitver`: we are going to create a brand new repository at `/tmp/test` for this.

 ### Step-by-step mini tutorial